I’m a petite person, but I have always had a rather big upper body. I used to absolutely hate my…

 — Molly Galbraith, circa 2002

-SAVE UP TO 40%!
-Our flagship training program is on sale!
+Get maximum results with our complete training program!
 Yes, those words have actually come out of my own mouth, in complete and utter seriousness.

 I remember saying them to my former high school teacher who saw me working out at the YMCA and asked why I wasn’t using more than 90 pounds on the Leg Press machine.